Sir-hennihau/daily-coder/README.md

 # Other

--   This theme is trying to be as low contrast as possible to reduce your eye strain
--   If you need any change, you can open an issue or pull request on Github
--   [Material Theme Icons](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme-icons) are recommended to go with the Daily Coder theme.
+[Material Theme Icons](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme-icons) are recommended to go with the Daily Coder theme.

 This theme is mostly tested with React and NodeJS.
 If a feature or language is not well colorized, please [open an issue](https://github.com/Sir-hennihau/daily-coder/issues)! :)